allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Within the Crew Set grid there are two folders; Crew Sets \(people\) and Crew Templates \(role/DAFSC/Certification\).

     1. For Crew Set: Double-click on the Crew Sets folder to reveal the contents and double-click to reveal the crew shortnames.

-1\) Drag the folder onto the Shift Template.
+        1. Drag the folder onto the Shift Template.

-2\) Shortnames of personnel will appear on the shift.
+        2. Shortnames of personnel will appear on the shift.

-3\) To remove a person from a shift, select the person, drag them off the shift and back to the left grid.
+        3. To remove a person from a shift, select the person, drag them off the shift and back to the left grid.

     2. For Crew Template: Double-click on the Crew Templates folder to reveal the contents .

-1\) Select a Crew Template .
+        1. Select a Crew Template.

-2\) Drag/drop the folder onto the Shift Template for the desired day.
+        2. Drag/drop the folder onto the Shift Template for the desired day.

-3\) Switch over to Crew tab \(bottom left of the display\).
+        3. Switch over to Crew tab \(bottom left of the display\).

-a\) Use filters in the Position, DAFSC or Certifications to pull up a list of qualifying personnel.
+            1. Use filters in the Position, DAFSC or Certifications to pull up a list of qualifying personnel.

-b\) Drag and drop personnel to the specific role/DAFSC/Cert.
+            2. Drag and drop personnel to the specific role/DAFSC/Cert.

-c\) To remove a person from a shift, select the person, drag them off the shift and back to the left grid.
+            3. To remove a person from a shift, select the person, drag them off the shift and back to the left grid.

 Use a Shift Pattern